Notes on the module of Euler systems: Introduction

 \subsection{Acknowledgments}

 The author would like to express his gratitude to his supervisor Takeshi Tsuji for many helpful discussions.
 The author is also grateful to David Burns for helpful remarks on the conjecture of Coleman.
-This work was supported by the Program for Leading Graduate Schools, MEXT, Japan and JSPS KAKENHI Grant Number 17J02456.
+The author was supported by JSPS KAKENHI Grant Number 20J00456.